ZacharyRizer/vim-slash/README.md

 off highlighting when the cursor moves.
 This allows neovim's [`inccommand`](https://neovim.io/doc/user/options.html#'inccommand') option to be used along with this plugin.
-- Removes cursor blinking functionality, as it's reportedly [broken](https://github.com/junegunn/vim-slash/issues/17) in neovim and does not benefit vim-slash's feature set.
+- Removes cursor blinking functionality, ~as it's reportedly [broken](https://github.com/junegunn/vim-slash/issues/17) in neovim~ and it does not benefit vim-slash's feature set.
 - Exposes search clearing functionality as `SlashClearSearch()`.
 This can be called after a substitute command in which some matches are skipped,